 Graham Scholes, born in 1933 in Toronto has lived in Montreal, Quebec, Barrie, Ontario and, since 1987, in Sidney, British Columbia.
 He is a known as an artist, an author as well as an art educator.
 He conducted workshops and seminars across Canada for 16 years, starting in 1977.
 In 1989 his book “Watercolor and How” was published by Watson Guptill, New York City, for world wide distribution and his work and techniques are featured in another Watson-Guptill book, entitled Everything You Ever Wanted To Know About Watercolours.
 Graham interred the self-publishing field in 2016 writing a autobiography culminating with the latest art form of Mokuhanga, Japanese Woodblock Printmaking which he has focused on for the last 27years.
 Another book “Let There Be Light” focused on the work he created in the Mokuhanga medium.

-Since 1994 I have created over 70 woodblock images, which required over 600 plates and the hand burnishing of 70,000 sheets of Japanese hand-made Hosho paper.
+Since 1994 I have created 75 woodblock images, which required over 650 plates and the hand burnishing of 650,000 sheets paper.
+(This total includes test paper, verifying plate registration and image colour).
+All of Graham’s mokuhanga prints are created on Japanese hand-made Hosho paper that is 8 momme or heavier.

 I have produced an in-depth one hour teaching video about the intricate details of this ancient technique.
 This DVD has been purchased by galleries around the world, including The Museum of Modern Art, New York City; The McMichael Art Gallery, Kleinberg Ontario; The National Gallery of Canada; Oxford Guild of Printers, United Kingdom; The Vancouver Art Gallery; Le Musée des Beaux Arts, Montreal, Quebec, among many others.
 An digital copy of this one hour instructional video is available on this web site.